Sustainability Management

 External Evaluation

-The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and Sustainability /CSR initiatives.
+The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives.

-- Looking at the group-wide CSR implementation structure, it is admirable that Casio established high material goals and KPIs and is managing progress.
-Going forward, I recommend that the scope of discussions by the Sustainability Committee be expanded mainly to human rights and GHG emissions reduction.
-In addition, in order to encourage value creation for the near-term future and to encourage initiatives on the front lines by Sustainability Leaders, I would like to repeat my recommendation that messages from top management be translated into multiple languages and delivered to workplaces around the world.
+• Looking at the group-wide CSR, ESG and sustainability implementation structure, it is admirable that Casio established high material goals and KPIs and is managing progress.
+Going forward, I recommend that the scope of discussions by the Sustainability Committee be expanded mainly to human rights and greenhouse gas emissions reduction.
+In addition, I would like to repeat my recommendation that the company encourage value creation for the near-term future and initiatives on the frontlines with Sustainability Leaders who serve as facilitators in the field lines, and messages from top management be translated into multiple languages and delivered to workplaces around the world.
 This will increase opportunities for diverse front-line employees to get a more immediate and deeper understanding of CSR trends at the head office and at sites in various countries.

-- In the area of increasing and making the most of employee diversity across the entire Casio Group, I find it commendable that Casio appointed a Chief Human Resource Officer (CHRO) and has started to establish a skill registration system, but I have continued concerns that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held, and KPIs continue to be no more than defensive indicators.
+• In the area of increasing and making the most of employee diversity across the entire Casio Group, I find it commendable that Casio appointed a Chief Human Resource Officer (CHRO) and has started to establish a skill registration system, but I have continued concerns that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held.
 Going forward, I recommend concrete planning for portfolio-based global human resources management that crosses departmental and company boundaries, to be achieved during the 2030s.
 Casio needs an integrated system to promote the development, exchange and evaluation of human resources recruited worldwide, and to expand its human resource database including information on staff hired in each country.
-I hope that Casio will develop strategies and systems for the proactive utilization of human resource diversity and make human rights the core of its human resources development system.
+I hope that Casio will develop strategies and systems for the proactive utilization of human resource diversity and make human rights and sustainability the core of its human resources development system.

 Hideto DeDe Kawakita, Chief Executive Officer International Institute for Human, Organization and the Earth (IIHOE)